ontola/openbesluitvorming/docs.md

 Read more about the REST API in its [github repo](https://github.com/ontola/ori_api) and its [documentation](https://id.openraadsinformatie.nl/).

 If you want to see some examples of how to query this endpoint, check out [`example_requests.http`](/example_requests.http).

+_A new REST API is being tested that aims to replace the current one.
+It is available at `id.openbesluitvorming.nl` (check out the 'random' endpoint [here](https://id.openbesluitvorming.nl/random))._

 ### Elastic